yasserfarouk/negmas/README.rst

-A python library for managing autonomous negotiation agents in simulation environments.
+NegMAS is a python library for developing autonomous negotiation agents embedded in simulation environments.
 The name ``negmas`` stands for either NEGotiation MultiAgent System or NEGotiations Managed by Agent Simulations (your pick).
+The main goald of NegMAS is to advance the state of the art in situated simultaneous negotiations.
+Nevertheless, it can; and was used; in modeling simpler bilateral and multi-lateral negotiations, preference elicitation , etc.

 Introduction
 ============